Local mixing on abelian covers of hyperbolic surfaces with cusps: Introduction

 \subsection{About the proof of Theorem \ref{main thm}}

-Theorem \ref{main thm} is proved following the strategy developed in \cite{OP}, which is inspired by the work of Guivarc'h and Hardy \cite{GH}.
-We model the geodesic flow on $\T^1(M)$ by the suspension flow on the suspension space
+Theorem \ref{main thm} will be proved in pp. 11 -12 after preparatory work.
+It is proved following the strategy in \cite{OP}, which is inspired by the work of Guivarc'h and Hardy \cite{GH}.
+One uses the Stadlbauer-Ledrappier-Sarig's coding to model the geodesic flow over $\T^1(M_0)$ by the suspension flow over the suspension space

-where $(\Sigma,\sigma)$ is a topologically mixing two-sided Markov shift of \emph{countable states} and the equivalence relation is defined via the left shift map $\sigma$, the first return time map $\tau:\Sigma\to \mathbb{R}$ and the $\mathbb{Z}^d$-coordinate map $f:\Sigma\to \mathbb{Z}^d$ (Lemma \ref{subshift}).
-Using this model, the matrix coefficients of the geodesic flow on $\operatorname{T}^1(M)$ can be understood through studying the matrix coefficients of the suspension flow on $\Sigma^{f,\tau}$.
-Applying the unfolding technique and the Fourier transformation to the matrix coefficients of $\Sigma^{f,\tau}$, it turns out that the key is to estimate the asymptotic behavior of a symbolic sum
+where $(\Sigma,\sigma)$ is a topologically mixing two-sided Markov shift of \emph{countable states} and the equivalence relation is defined via the left shift map $\sigma$ and the first return time $\tau:\Sigma\to \mathbb{R}$.
+Then one lifts this coding to the covering space and hence the geodesic flow on $\operatorname{T}^1(M)$ can be studied through the suspension flow over the suspension space

-as $t\to \infty$ (see Section 3.1 for meaning of the notations).
-The estimate is obtained using two-parameter twisted transfer operator.
-This is the most computation-heavy part in the whole argument and it is essentially done in the work of Ledrappier and Sarig \cite{LS}.
-It is worth to point out that the presence of cusps causes the loss of the regularity of the transfer operator so the computation is much more involved compared to \cite{OP}.